The ultimate EV tourist guide to Norway

 Both riksvei- and fylkesvei ferries operate with a 50 per cent rebate for fully electric vehicles.
 You must inform the ticket agent that you’re driving an EV to get the rebate.

 You can drive a fully electric car in most of the bus/taxi lanes.
 There are however some roads where EVs are not allowed and some roads where carpooling is required.
-For example:

 Do you have additional information that should be added to this guide?
 Any questions?
 Please leave a comment!